neverUsedGithub/kaboom-flex-ui/README.md

 Parameters:

+* `kaboom`: The Kaboom context used for UI creation.
+* `generator`: The UI generator function that generates a UI element.
-* `generator`: The UI generator function.
+* `generator`: The UI generator function that generates a UI element.

 ### :gear: makeUI

+Takes in a Kaboom context and a UI generator function, returning a UI manager.
+The UI manager allows addition, removal, and re-addition of UI elements.
-Defines a UI function that takes a UI generator and returns an object with an add method.
+Takes in a UI generator function that creates a UI element and returns a UI manager.
+The UI manager enables addition, removal, and re-addition of the UI.

 | Function | Type |
 | ---------- | ---------- |